Drew Waters Player Props: Royals vs. Mariners

-Monday, Drew Waters and the Kansas City Royals play the Seattle Mariners and Logan Gilbert, with the first pitch at 8:10 PM ET.
+On Tuesday, Drew Waters (.567 slugging percentage in past 10 games, including three home runs) and the Kansas City Royals play the Seattle Mariners, whose starting pitcher will be Emerson Hancock.
+First pitch is at 8:10 PM ET.

-In his last action (on August 9 against the Red Sox) he went 0-for-3.
+In his previous game he had a one-hit showing (1-for-3) against the Mariners.

 Drew Waters Game Info & Props vs. the Mariners